 Step 5.
 Finally, the decoder of VAE converts the latent image back to pixel space.
 This is the image you get after running image-to-image.

-So now you know what image-to-image is: All it does is to set the initial latent image with a bit of noise and a bit of input image.
-Setting denoising strength to 1 is equivalent to text-to-image because the initial latent image is entirely random noise.
+So now you know what image-to-image is: All it does is set the initial latent image with a bit of noise and input image.
+Setting denoising strength to 1 is equivalent to text-to-image because the initial latent image is entirely random.

 Inpainting is really just a particular case of image-to-image.
 Noise is added to the parts of the image you wanted to inpaint.
 The amount of noise is similarly controlled by denoising strength.

 Depth-to-image is an enhancement to image-to-image; it generates new images with additional conditioning using a depth map.

 Step 1.
 The input image is encoded into the latent state